TylerJEShelton/100_days_of_code_python/README.md

 ### Day 1

 The first day was an introduction into the basics of Python, string manipulation/variables, printing and inputs.
 The project was to allow a user to input the city they grew up in and their pets name to help them create a new band name.

+### Day 2

+The second day the project was to create a simple tip calculator that would determine each persons portion of a bill plus the tip.